How do you design a glam room? Add shiny chrome!

 I’ve assembled a curation of chrome and metallic surface home decor pieces, including a mix of vintage + modern designs that would add a touch of fun glam to your space.
 Click the images for links to shop my handpicked selections.

-Time & Place Interiors is a New York-based interior design studio that helps young urban professionals elevate their lifestyles through sophisticated design.
-Founder Ksenya Malina curates one-of-a-kind spaces with distinguished character, ranging from modern to eclectic styles.
+Time & Place Interiors offers turnkey interior design for discerning New Yorkers seeking a curated space.
+Founder Ksenya Malina uses her signature combination of vintage and modern designs to craft luxurious spaces with unique character.
 Use the link below to schedule a free 20-minute information call to discuss your design plans with Ksenya: